evolvedbinary/hsg-project-wiki/Setup.md

     If, instead, homebrew reports that there are errors or issues, try to follow the prompts to fix the problems.
 If you're unable to fix them, ask your trainer for help.
 Do not proceed until the `brew doctor` command reports you that your system is "ready to brew".

-1. Having installed Homebrew, enter these commands to install Java 8 JDK, GitHub Desktop, oXygen XML Editor, as well as the other dependencies:
+1. Having installed Homebrew, enter these commands to install Java 8 JDK, GitHub Desktop, oXygen XML Editor, eXist, as well as the other dependencies:

-        brew cask install java github-desktop oxygen-xml-editor
+        brew cask install java github-desktop oxygen-xml-editor exist-db

         brew install ant git node node@4